Mishische/platform-demo-pay-with-confidence/README.md

 * [Heroku](https://www.heroku.com/) Account
 * [Android Studio 3.x](https://developer.android.com/studio/index.html)
 * Android SDK and Platform Tools version 27 for building the Android application.
 Refer to the [Android Studio user guide](https://developer.android.com/studio/intro/update.html) on installing and updating Android SDK and Platform tools
-* An Android emulator to run the Android application.
-The emulator must use an image with `API level = 24` and `Target = Android 7.0 (Google APIs)`.
-Do not worry about the emulator now – you will find a step-by-step guide how to create the emulator with such requirements below - when we need it for the Demo.

 ## Create a Taplytics App
 To be able to send push notifications, we need to create a Taplytics App.